 That winter, Josephine went west to tour California health spas with her friend Florence Worrell.
 By April they had come to Denver to stay with Florence’s son Edward.
 There, a package arrived for Josephine.
 It contained a bottle and the note: “Wish you a happy New Year.
 Please accept this fine old whiskey from your friends in the woods.”

 Josephine guessed the bottle was from Edward Bennett.
 On the evening of April 13, 1891 both Josephine and Florence had a drink of the whiskey.
 Florence swore the whiskey was bad.
-She was taken ill and immediately threw up.
+She took ill and immediately threw up.

 Trial and Error